 As I exited onto the cornice, I looked up at Joanna right above me – she decided to join us despite her first impressions.
 Yes.
 In case you were wondering, our exit from the crux was onto a giant cornice.
 The cornice was big enough to hold us but again, probably not a highly recommended thing to do on any mountain, anywhere.
 We quickly descended knee to waist deep snow back onto the south ridge proper and onto the easy summit slope, breathing huge sighs of relief.
 Now, as I sit here typing this report I am doing the armchair quarterbacking thing on our decisions.
 Was it really worth the risk?
 I’m not sure.
 I never am, truth be told.
 But it is what it is and we made it this time – again.

 With a rush of adrenaline from the crux we quickly made the summit and by 14:30 we were enjoying some of the best views of the trip.
-In an extra (positive) twist we opened the summit register to realize we were the first party to sign in the 25 years since Rick built the cairn and placed the register.
+In an extra (positive) twist we opened the summit register to realize we were the first party to sign in the 25 years since Rick rebuilt the cairn and placed the register and quite probably the 3rd ascent party since 1918 to summit this obscure peak.
 We also started to realize we’d come up a different route than him but decided not to dwell on this fact until later.
 Once again Phil and I named peaks Jo had never heard of.
 Once again, familiar peaks such as Willingdon, McConnell, Recondite and others looked much different from the east than the usual sightlines from the west.
 We signed the register and started thinking about our return route.

 The rest of the descent back to Peters Creek was fast and easy, first on snow and then on scree to the rocky drainage.
 The drainage was warm and pleasant and it was fun to descend the easy terrain and ponder our exciting and quite possibly FA of the south ridge.
 Once back along Peters Creek it was time to ascend ~4km and 300 vertical meters to our heavy backpacks.
 Thankfully we followed the trail all the way back, realizing where we’d lost it earlier and correcting that mistake this time around.